wpdevup/tap-chat/readme.txt

 - i18n/compat: Text Domain set to `tap-chat`, update "Tested up to" to 6.8

 == Upgrade Notice ==

+= 1.1.1 =
+Minor fix for welcome bubble close button - larger and easier to click.
+Recommended update.

 = 1.1.0 =
 Major feature update: Welcome bubble to boost engagement by 30-40%.
 New greeting messages, avatars, and smart animations.
 Highly recommended for all users.